 Like the song says, “For the holidays you can’t beat home sweet home.”

 The bustle of the year can keep us busy, but the holidays are here to remind us to slow down, put work away, and unplug.
-Family and friends are gathering for Zoom calls across the country to make memories with the ones they love, dust off cherished family heirlooms, and tell stories of the past while catching up on the present.
+Family and friends are gathering for Zoom call across the country to make memories with the ones they love, dust off cherished family heirlooms, and tell stories of the past while catching up on the present.
 There are many things to appreciate about this season, but here are our favorites.
 (Curious to know if y’all feel the same way.)

 Unpacking The Past